random_utils.js

 /**

-* Generate a whole random number, on a normal (Gaussian, "bell curve")
+* Generate a whole random integer, on a normal (Gaussian, "bell curve")

 * distribution.
 This random number generator will give more useful results